 But now we are delivered from the law, being dead wherein we were held; that we should serve in newness of spirit, and not in the oldness of the letter”.
 The NLT uses the words; “released from the law… No longer captive to its power (Romans 7:6, KJV)

-Just to be clear, I have to point out that in no way am I trying to dispute the teachings of St. Paul on this matter, I am only trying to point out a problem with the way it has been received by many.
+I have to point out that in no way am I trying to dispute the teachings of St. Paul on this matter, I am only trying to point out a problem with the way it has been received by many.
 It is indeed true that our salvation is given to us not by doing the works of the law, which in this case is the ten commandments, but by the grace of God, but does that mean the moral law given by God Himself has become useless today?

 Nowadays, many are of the opinion that since Christ has fulfilled all of the law, the moral law (the ten commandments) has become obsolete and no longer has any usefulness.
 But If that is the case, why are we still obliged to keep the ten commandments today?
 Why are we not permitted to engage in idolatry, commit adultery, steal, murder, bear false witnesses and so on… why do we still consider all these things as wrong today?
 What many do not know is that the laws of Moses are categorized in three dimensions, namely;